Red-Spectre/Info/Against Trotskyism.md

 After which Malenkov said: "Comrades!
 We must all unanimously ask Comrade Stalin, our leader and teacher, to continue being the General Secretary of the CPSU", followed by stormy applause.

 Stalin responded: "There is no need to applause at the Plenum of the Central Committe.
-It is necessary to resolve issues without emotions, in a professional way, and I ask you to releas eme from the duties of teh General Secretary and Chairman of the Council of Ministers.
+It is necessary to resolve issues without emotions, in a professional way, and I ask you to release me from the duties of the General Secretary and Chairman of the Council of Ministers.
 I'm already old.
 I don't read papers anymore.
 Choose another secretary".

 Marshal S.K.
 Timoshenko: "Comrade Stalin, the people will not understand this.
 We all as one elect you as our leader - The General Secretary of the Central Committee.
 There can be no other solution".
 Applauses ensued again.
 Stalin stood looking into the hall, waved his hand, and sat down.